prakashgore/SummariX/README.md

 - Summarize text input directly
 - Summarize content from uploaded PDF, TXT, and image files
+- Summarize the content from the Images
+- Summarize the content from YouTube Video
 - Detect and handle multiple languages
 - Translate summarized text to English
 - Chat-like prompt system for refining summaries